balisaikiran/testSaiMicrophone/README.md

 >
 > The configuration file is stored at: `C:\Users\[USERNAME]\AppData\Roaming\interview-coder-v1\config.json` (on Windows) or `/Users/[USERNAME]/Library/Application Support/interview-coder-v1/config.json` (on macOS)

-## Free, Open-Source AI-Powered Interview Preparation Tool
+## Free, Open-Source AI-Powered Interview Preparation Tool - Enhanced Edition

-This project provides a powerful alternative to premium coding interview platforms.
-It delivers the core functionality of paid interview preparation tools but in a free, open-source package.
-Using your own OpenAI API key, you get access to advanced features like AI-powered problem analysis, solution generation, and debugging assistance - all running locally on your machine.
+This enhanced version provides a powerful alternative to premium coding interview platforms with advanced features inspired by modern screen capture and automation tools.
+It delivers comprehensive functionality including screen recording, file management, text extraction, and advanced AI analysis - all running locally on your machine.

+### New Enhanced Features

+#### 🎥 Advanced Screen Capture
+- **Screen Recording**: Record your entire screen or specific applications during practice sessions
+- **Multi-format Support**: Export recordings in WebM format with high quality
+- **Real-time Controls**: Pause, resume, and stop recordings with visual feedback
+- **Automatic Screenshot Integration**: Seamlessly integrate with existing screenshot workflow

+#### 📁 File Management System
+- **Drag & Drop Upload**: Upload multiple files simultaneously
+- **File Organization**: Create folders and organize your interview materials
+- **Batch Processing**: Process multiple files at once with AI analysis
+- **Export/Import**: Download files and maintain your interview preparation library
+- **Search Functionality**: Quickly find files by name or type

+#### 📝 Text Extraction & OCR
+- **Image to Text**: Extract text from screenshots and uploaded images
+- **AI Enhancement**: Clean up and format extracted text automatically
+- **Multiple Sources**: Extract from screenshots, uploaded images, or clipboard
+- **Export Options**: Save extracted text as files or copy to clipboard
+- **Smart Processing**: Automatically detect and correct OCR errors

+#### 🎤 Enhanced Audio Features
+- **Voice Recording**: Record your explanations and convert to text
+- **System Audio Monitoring**: Listen to interview audio for context (with proper consent)
+- **Speech-to-Text**: Automatic transcription using OpenAI Whisper
+- **Audio Analysis**: Process interview audio for better assistance

+#### 📊 Activity Logging
+- **Comprehensive Tracking**: Log all activities including screenshots, recordings, and AI interactions
+- **Performance Analytics**: Track your preparation progress over time
+- **Export Logs**: Export activity data for analysis
+- **Error Tracking**: Monitor and debug issues with detailed logging

+#### 🔧 Advanced Automation
+- **Batch File Processing**: Process multiple files simultaneously
+- **Custom Workflows**: Create automated sequences for repetitive tasks
+- **Smart Integration**: All features work together seamlessly
+- **Background Processing**: Non-blocking operations for better performance

-### Why This Exists
+### Why This Enhanced Version Exists

 The best coding interview tools are often behind expensive paywalls, making them inaccessible to many students and job seekers.
-This project provides the same powerful functionality without the cost barrier, letting you:
+This enhanced version provides enterprise-level functionality without the cost barrier, letting you:

 - Use your own API key (pay only for what you use)
 - Run everything locally on your machine with complete privacy
+- Access advanced features typically found in premium tools
 - Make customizations to suit your specific needs
 - Learn from and contribute to an open-source tool

 ### Customization Possibilities

-The codebase is designed to be adaptable:
+The enhanced codebase is designed to be highly adaptable:

-- **AI Models**: Though currently using OpenAI's models, you can modify the code to integrate with other providers like Claude, Deepseek, Llama, or any model with an API.
-All integration code is in `electron/ProcessingHelper.ts` and UI settings are in `src/components/Settings/SettingsDialog.tsx`.
+- **AI Models**: Though currently using OpenAI's models, you can modify the code to integrate with other providers like Claude, Deepseek, Llama, or any model with an API
-- **Languages**: Add support for additional programming languages
+- **File Formats**: Add support for additional file types and formats
-- **Features**: Extend the functionality with new capabilities
+- **Recording Options**: Extend screen recording with different codecs and quality settings
+- **Automation Scripts**: Create custom automation workflows for your specific needs
-- **UI**: Customize the interface to your preferences
+- **UI Themes**: Customize the interface to your preferences
+- **Integration APIs**: Connect with other tools and services

-All it takes is modest JavaScript/TypeScript knowledge and understanding of the API you want to integrate.
+All it takes is modest JavaScript/TypeScript knowledge and understanding of the APIs you want to integrate.

-## Features
+## Enhanced Features

 - 🎯 99% Invisibility: Undetectable window that bypasses most screen capture methods
 - 📸 Smart Screenshot Capture: Capture both question text and code separately for better analysis
+- 🎥 **Screen Recording**: Record your screen during practice sessions with pause/resume controls
+- 📁 **File Management**: Upload, organize, and manage your interview preparation materials
+- 📝 **Text Extraction**: Extract text from images using AI-powered OCR
+- 🎤 **Audio Recording**: Record voice explanations and convert speech to text
+- 🎧 **System Audio**: Monitor interview audio for contextual assistance
 - 🤖 AI-Powered Analysis: Automatically extracts and analyzes coding problems using GPT-4o
 - 💡 Solution Generation: Get detailed explanations and solutions with time/space complexity analysis
 - 🔧 Real-time Debugging: Debug your code with AI assistance and structured feedback
+- 📊 **Activity Logging**: Track all your preparation activities with detailed analytics
 - 🎨 Advanced Window Management: Freely move, resize, change opacity, and zoom the window
 - 🔄 Model Selection: Choose between GPT-4o and GPT-4o-mini for different processing stages
 - 🔒 Privacy-Focused: Your API key and data never leave your computer except for OpenAI API calls